-This section describes the statistics information that is produced by CICS to help you monitor the activity on your data tables.
+CICS produces statistics information to help you monitor the activity on your data tables.
 You can use the information contained in a CICS statistics report to evaluate the benefits of using data table services.

 The information that is recorded for a data table under "Data Table Requests Information" is shown in Table 6.